intel/QAT_Engine/README.md

 Param 3:        0
 Param 4:        NULL
 Description:
     This message is used to enable the external polling mode of operation where it becomes the applications responsibility to use the POLL message below to check for messages that have been returned from the hardware accelerator.
     It has no parameters or return value.
 If required this message must be sent after engine creation and before engine initialization.

 Message String: POLL
 Param 3:        0
 Param 4:        pointer to an int
 Description:
     This message is used when external polling is enabled to request poll of all instances.
 The status of the request is passed back in the variable passed in as Param 4.
 This message may be sent at any time after engine initialization.

 Message String: SET_INTERNAL_POLL_INTERVAL
 Param 3:        unsigned long cast to a long
 Param 4:        NULL
 Description:
     This message is used to set the interval in nano seconds between polling for messages coming back from the hardware accelerator.
 The value should be passed in as Param 3.
 The default is 10,000, the min value is 1, and the max value is 10,000,000.
 This message can be sent at any time after the engine has been created.

+Message String: SET_EPOLL_TIMEOUT
+Param 3:        unsigned long cast to a int
+Param 4:        NULL
+Description:
+    This message is used to set the timeout in milli seconds used for epoll_wait() when event driven polling mode is enabled.
+The value should be passed in as Param 3.
+The default is 1,000, the min value is 1, and the max value is 10,000.
+This message can be sent at any time after the engine has been created.

 Message String: ENABLE_EVENT_DRIVEN_POLLING_MODE
 Param 3:        0
 Param 4:        NULL
 Description:
-    This message changes the engines mode to use the Intel&reg; Quickassist Technology Drivers event
-    driven polling feature.
+    This message changes the engines mode to use the Intel&reg; Quickassist Technology Drivers event driven polling feature.
 It must be sent if required after engine creation but before engine initialization.
 It should not be sent after engine initialization.

 Message String: DISABLE_EVENT_DRIVEN_POLLING_MODE
 Param 3:        0
 Param 4:        NULL
 Description:
     This message changes the engines mode to use the timer based polling feature.
 It must be sent if required after engine creation but before engine initialization.
 It should not be sent after engine initialization.

 Message String: GET_NUM_CRYPTO_INSTANCES
 Param 3:        0
 Param 4:        pointer to an int
 Description:
-    This message is used to retrieve the total number of crypto instances available as
-    specified in the Intel&reg; Quickassist Technology
-    Driver config file.
+    This message is used to retrieve the total number of crypto instances available as specified in the Intel&reg; Quickassist Technology Driver config file.
 The number of instances is assigned to the dereferenced int that is passed in as Param 4.
-    This message is used in conjunction with the GET_POLLING_FD message as in event driven
-    polling mode with external polling there
-    is an fd to listen to events on for each crypto instance.
-This message must be
+This message is used in conjunction with the GET_POLLING_FD message as in event driven polling mode with external polling there is an fd to listen to events on for each crypto instance.
-    sent if required after the engine has been initialized.
+    This message must be sent if required after the engine has been initialized.

 Message String: GET_EXTERNAL_POLLING_FD
 Param 3:        int cast to a long
 Param 4:        pointer to an int
 Description:
     This message is used to retrieve the file descriptor that can be used for event notification when the Intel&reg; Quickassist Technology Driver has had the event driven polling feature enabled.
 The value passed in as Param 3 is the instance to retrieve the fd for.
 The fd is returned by assigning to the dereferenced int passed as Param4.
 When retrieving fd's it is usual to first request how many instances there are with the GET_NUM_CRYPTO_INSTANCES message and then use a for loop to iterate through the instances starting from 0 and use this message to retrieve the fd for each instance.
 This message must be sent if required after the engine has been initialized.

 Message String: SET_INSTANCE_FOR_THREAD
 Param 3:        long
 Param 4:        NULL
 Description:
     This message is used to bind the thread to a specific instance number.
     Param 3 contains the instance number to bind to.
 If required the message must be sent between engine creation and engine initialization.

 Message String: GET_NUM_OP_RETRIES
 Param 3:        0
 Param 4:        pointer to an unsigned int
 Description:
     This message returns the number of retry operations.
 The number is set in the variable passed in as Param 4.
 This message may be sent at any time after engine initialization.

 Message String: SET_MAX_RETRY_COUNT
 Param 3:        int cast to a long
 Param 4:        NULL
 Description:
     This message is used for synchronous operations to determine how many times the engine should retry a message before flagging a failure.
 The value should be passed in as Param 3.
 Setting the value to -1 results in infinite retries.
 The default is 5 and the max value is 100,000.
 This message can be sent at any time after the engine is created.
 ```

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Build Options